oscci/new-theme/_team/sarah-de-vries.md

 name: Sarah de Vries
 position: DPhil student in Cognitive and Evolutionary Anthropology

-type: team_members
-title: Sarah de Vries
-tagline: [this is a tagline]
-description: [this is a description]
-permalink: /team_members/sarah_de_vries
-categories: [anthropology, team]

-author: Sarah de Vries

 ---

 Sarah is a first-year PhD student at the University of Oxford.
 She is working on an interdisciplinary project studying how human groups shape social behaviour, led by [Laura Fortunato]({{ site.url }}{{ site.baseurl }}/team_members/laura_fortunato/) (Evolutionary Anthropology) and Miles Hewstone (Experimental Psychology), funded by the Calleva Research Centre at Magdalen College.